 Make the Case Sides

-Mark the locations of the shelf pin holes on each Case Side and, using a shelf pin jig, drill all of the holes.
+Mark the locations of the shelf pin holes on each Case Side, and then drill all of the holes using a shelf pin jig.
 Apply veneer edging to the ends of both Case Sides first, then trim it and sand smooth.
 Then apply veneer edging along the front long edge of each Case Side.
 Trim and sand that edging, as well.